Close Menu

 Tragically, about 700,000 Palestinians became refugees, an event known as the Nakba, or “catastrophe,” in Palestinian history.

-Wars, Occupation, and Ongoing Struggle
+Post-1948 Wars, Occupation, and Endless Struggle

 Wars, Occupation, and Ongoing Struggle The conflict did not end with the 1948 war.
+In 1967.

-In 1967, the Six-Day War saw Israel capture the West Bank, Gaza Strip, and East Jerusalem, lands Palestinians seek for their own future state.
+The Six-Day War saw Israel capture the West Bank, Gaza Strip, and East Jerusalem, lands Palestinians seek for their own future state.

 Israeli settlements in these territories, considered illegal by much of the international community, further inflamed tensions.